 Advantages to Bodies of Work Over Single Pieces

 If you make art for yourself and no one else, then make whatever you want.
-If you make art for the rest of us and you're interested in having us appreciate and understand what you're up to, you better make it in ways that give us a fighting chance to figure it out.
-You understand your art perfectly because you're the one making it, and you know yourself and your motivations exceptionally well.
-The rest of us, on the other hand, either don't know you that well or don't know you at all, which means we need help deciphering what your art is about.
+If your art is also for the rest of us and you want us to appreciate and understand what you're up to, you better make and present it in ways that give us a fighting chance.
+You know your art perfectly because you're the one making it, and you know yourself and your inspirations and motivations equally well.
+The rest of us, on the other hand, either don't know you that well or don't know you at all, which means we need help figuring out what you're doing.
 So help us.

-Now the easiest way to do that is to work in series-- to create unified, cohesive, coherent, related bodies of work.
-Many artists aren't fully aware of the advantages to creating multiple works of art around the same idea, theme, philosophy, concept, topic or subject matter.
+Now the easiest way to do this is to work in series-- to create unified, cohesive, coherent, related bodies of work.
+Many artists aren't fully aware of the advantages to creating multiple works of art around the same idea, theme, philosophy, concept, topic, composition, or subject matter.
 Instead they produce what I call "onesies" or "whatever strikes my fancy."
-Their typical approach is more or less random and goes something like this-- "I'll make one of these, now I'll make one of these, then I'll make one of these," and so on and so forth, resulting in a largely unrelated incoherent hodgepodge of work (that the artist may understand perfectly well, but unfortunately not the viewers).
-To make matters worse, they often present everything together and in no particular order other than perhaps chronologically on their websites, image pages, social networking pages or in their studios with little or no organization or explanation, as if to say, "Here's my art; you figure it out.
+Their typical approach is more or less random and goes something like this-- "First I'll make one of these, then I'll make one of these, I'll follow that by making one of these," and so on and so forth, resulting in a largely unrelated, disjointed, or incoherent hodgepodge of work (that the artist may understand perfectly well, but unfortunately not the viewers).
+To make matters worse, they often show everything together and in no particular order other than perhaps chronologically on social media, their websites, image pages, or at their studios.
+With little or no organization or explanation, they're basically putting all the responsibility on viewers to figure it out.
 Unfortunately, they don't like having to do all the work.
 They expect the artist to do it for them.

 When I ask artists why they create art this way, they often say they want to make sure they have something for everyone.
-This strategy may be fine for them but unfortunately, way more often than not, they end up with nothing for anyone.
-People are either overwhelmed by the variety, or they don't the have time and energy to look at and analyze every single piece, or try and figure out if or how they fit together.
-To make matters worse, they can't get a handle on what the artists' overall identities or purposes are, or they're so inundated with options that they can't make up their minds what they like best or why they like it.
+This strategy may make sense them but unfortunately, way more often than not, they end up with nothing for anyone.
+People are either overwhelmed by the assortment, or they don't the have time and energy to look at and analyze every single piece, or try and figure out if or how they fit together.
+To make matters worse, they can't get a handle on the artists' overall identities or purposes.
+Or they're so inundated with options that they can't make up their minds what they like most or why they like it.
 Way too many choices.
-Far more often than not in situations like this, they end up confused, frustrated, and buying nothing.
+Far more often than not in situations like this, they end up frustrated and buy nothing.

 Think about how galleries show art.
-Pretty much any established gallery showing the current work of any established artist presents a unified selection or body of art.
-It's almost like they're saying, "We have one product or idea or concept or commentary or philosophy or whatever in a variety of shapes, sizes or colors."
+Pretty much any established gallery showing current, recent, or new work by any established artist presents a unified selection or body of work.
+It's almost like they're saying, "For this show, we are presenting one product or idea or concept or commentary or philosophy or whatever in a variety of shapes, sizes and colors."
 Do you know why galleries do this?
-For exactly the same reasons stated above.
+For the exact same reasons stated above.
 They are fully aware that people need help understanding what they're looking at, and that an unclear, disorganized or disjointed show will confuse audiences really easily.

 Additional pointers for working in series:

 * Decide what you want your body of work to be about, either early on in the series or even before you start.
-The sooner and more specifically you're able to define, quantify and outline your intentions, the more focused and directed you become, and the more unified the group will ultimately be.
+The sooner and more specifically you're able to define, quantify and outline your intentions, the more focused and directed you become, and the more unified the series will ultimately be.
 It's almost like you're writing a statement for yourself, a roadmap to keep you on the path, a set of conditions or guidelines you intend to completely follow through on.

 (art by Paul Kos)